icebox246/aoc2022/README.md

 ## Running

-To run a solution make sure the `filename` variable in a chosen source file points to a correct filepath (the should be a `test.in` file with example test case).
+To run a solution make sure the `filename` variable in a chosen source file points to a correct filepath (there should be a `test.in` file with example test case).

 After setting up input, you  can just run this commands: